 Because of the extraordinary breadth of biology, the faculty are loosely organized in three general areas.
 However, faculty interests and activities often integrate multiple and diverse research themes.
-We have several main departmental research groups (IB, MCDB and Plant), as well as specific research interests of individual faculty.
+We have several main departmental research groups (EE, MCDB and Plant), as well as specific research interests of individual faculty.
 If you are a prospective student, please contact us with any questions you have about research opportunities.

-with the organisms they support.
+interact with the organisms they support.

 Our research systems include animals (vertebrate and invertebrate), plants and microbes.
 Research disciplines include ecology, evolutionary biology, behavior, physiology and neurobiology, developmental biology and computational biology including modeling and bioinformatics.
 Research facilities include fully equipped laboratories and excellent field sites.
 The composite intellectual framework is that a biological system, whether genetic, molecular, developmental, physiological, ecological or evolutionary, can best be understood by accounting for interactions with other systems.

 Students are woven into this intellectual framework through collaborations among overlapping groups of faculty.
 These groups share a common goal of decoding the complexity underlying biological systems.